Nepal for ALL SEASON!

 March to a trekker can see the superb wild flowers, particularly Nepal’s wonderful rhododendrons.

-Varieties (319 species) of orchids found here is also very interesting and unique.
+Varieties of orchids found here is also very interesting and unique.

-Nepal is also proud to claim that it occupies about 9% (867) of total bird’s population of this planet Earth.
-These amazing winged species are seen almost all over the county with mid-lands and lowlands being in abundant specially during the winter when many of them migrates from the northern part of the planet to southern in Nepal.
+Nepal is also proud to claim that it occupies about 9% (886-Bird Conservation Nepal 2018) of total bird’s population of this planet Earth.
+These amazing winged species are seen almost all over the county with midlands and lowlands being in abundant especially during the winter when many of them migrates from the northern part of the planet to southern in Nepal.

 11 of world’s 15 families of butterflies making over 643 species in Nepal (Butterflies of Nepal, Collin Smith)